rudof-project/rudof/README.md

 chmod +x <binary_file>
 ```

-After that, I think the processor may complain the first time about security and you have to agree to use it...once you agree, it should work.
+After that, the processor may complain the first time about security and you have to agree to use it.
+Once you agree, it should work.

 <details markdown="block">
 <summary>Compiling from source</summary>